equinor/ert/docs/reference/configuration/keywords.rst

 .. _jobname:

 Sets the name of the job submitted to the queue system.
-Will default to ECLBASE If that is set, otherwise it defaults to "<CONFIG_FILE>-<IENS>".
+Will default to ECLBASE if that is set, otherwise it defaults to "<CONFIG_FILE>-<IENS>".
 If JOBNAME is set, and not ECLBASE, it will also be used as the value for ECLBASE.

 GRID
 ----